 HMO and POS plans do not cover counseling with a therapist who is not part of their plan of providers, and I am not a participating provider for any of these plans.
 There are important reasons why I do not participate in insurance panels for my services.

-Many people who come to see me are not mentally ill and therefore will not have a clinical diagnosis.
+Many people who come to see me do not have a clinical mental heath issue and therefore will not have a clinical diagnosis.
 They are simply struggling with common life issues.
-Many insurance companies will not cover relational, family or marriage counseling.
+Additionally, many insurance companies will not cover relational or marriage counseling.

-Once you have begun therapy, your sessions must be "justified."
-You must be deemed "sick" enough in order for insurance to continue to pay for your sessions.
+Once a client has begun therapy, often sessions must be "justified," meaning a client must be deemed "sick" enough in order for insurance to continue to pay for your sessions.

-For these reasons I have chosen not to work with insurance companies but instead to keep this a private relationship between my clients and myself.
-Together, we decide what to focus on in therapy, the treatment approach, how often to attend, and when to terminate not the insurance company.
+For these and other reasons, I have chosen not to work with insurance companies but instead to keep this a private relationship between my clients and myself.
+Together, we decide what to focus on in therapy, the treatment approach, how often to attend, and when to terminate, instead of an insurance company.